Changing how people interact with the world

+The high performance building envelope uses solar shading, natural light and has a solar ready roof.
 Featuring the reclamation of a previously contaminated site and high building standards, the facility is a living example of urban and environmental renewal through sustainable stewardship.
-Porous paving, bio-swales, on-site water retention/reuse and wetland areas are integrated with a high performance building envelope that uses solar shading, natural light and has a solar ready roof.

 - 145,300 sq ft

 - Calgary Science Centre and Creative Kids Museum Society